CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ├── dependencies/
 │   ├── environment.yml              # If chose the `from-scratch` option.
 Conda and pip dependencies.
 │   ├── requirements.txt             # If chose the `from-python` option. pip dependencies.
-│   ├── apt-build.txt                # System dependencies (from apt) for building the conda environment, and potentially other software.
+│   ├── apt-build.txt                # System dependencies (from apt) for building python dependencies or other software.
 │   ├── apt-runtime.txt              # System dependencies (from apt) needed to run your code.
-│   ├── apt-dev.txt                  # System dependencies (from apt) needed to develop in a container e.g. vim.
 │   └── update-env-file.sh           # Template file.
 A utility script to update the environment files.
 ├── entrypoints/
 │   ├── entrypoint.sh                # The main entrypoint that install the project and triggers other entrypoints.
-│   ├── pre-entrypoint.sh            # If the base images includes an entrypoint, this runs it before the main entrypoint.
+│   ├── pre-entrypoint.sh            # Runs the base entrypoint of the base image if it has one.
-│   ├── dummy.sh                     # A dummy entrypoint useful in some cases.
 │   ├── logins-setup.sh              # Manages logging into services like wandb.
 │   └── remote-development-setup.sh  # Contains utilities for setting up remote development with VSCode, PyCharm, Jupyter.
 └── EPFL-runai-setup/                # Template files to deploy on the EPFL Run:ai Kubernetes cluster.